wasifchowdhury-griffith/SFAssignment/README.md

 ### Features
 - users can login
-- users can register new user
+- ~~users can register new user~~
-- users can join groups
+- users can join groups, displays channels apart of that group
-- users can chat in groups
+- ~~users can chat in groups~~
-- users can leave groups
+- users can create new groups
-- ~~users can delete groups~~
+- users can delete groups
+- users can create new channels